Energetic Electrons Accelerated and Trapped in a Magnetic Bottle above a Solar Flare Arcade: Appendix D: Emission Modeling

 With maps of the thermal plasma properties and nonthermal electron distributions, one can calculate synthetic emission maps at various wavelengths and compare them with actual observations.
-To produce the synthetic SDO/AIA 131 \AA\ EUV map, we only need the plasma density $n_{\rm th}$ and temperature $T$ from the 2.5-D MHD model.
-We first calculate the EUV intensity at each pixel with $I(x, y)=n_{\rm th}^2(x,y)G[T(x,y)]L_z$, where $G(T)$ is the temperature response function of the 131 \AA\ band \citep{ODwyer2010} and $L_z$ is the line of sight depth (fixed to be 10 Mm where flare-heated, $>8$~MK plasma is present and 1 Mm elsewhere to suppress the coronal background with an artificially high density as it is not optimized in the model), and then convolve the resulting image using a Gaussian kernel with a full width at half maximum (FWHM) width of $1''.2$ according to AIA's point spread function (PSF).
-Although we do not have sufficient information on the third dimension (along the line of sight) and hence have to use a homogeneous assumption, the resulting EUV 131 \AA\ map, shown in Figure~\ref{fig:obs_model}(e), resembles the observations reasonably well (Figure~\ref{fig:obs_model}(f)).
+To produce the synthetic SDO/AIA 131 \AA\ EUV map, we only need the plasma density $n_{\rm th}$ and temperature $T$ from the 2.5D MHD model.
+We first calculate the EUV intensity at each pixel with $I(x, y)=n_{\rm th}^2(x,y)G[T(x,y)]L_z$, where $G(T)$ is the temperature response function of the 131 \AA\ band \citep{ODwyer2010} and $L_z$ is the LOS depth (fixed to be 10 Mm where flare-heated $>8$~MK plasma is present and 1 Mm elsewhere to suppress the coronal background with an artificially high density, as it is not optimized in the model), and then convolve the resulting image using a Gaussian kernel with an FWHM of $1''.2$ according to AIA's point spread function (PSF).
+Although we do not have sufficient information on the third dimension (along the LOS) and hence have to use a homogeneous assumption, the resulting EUV 131 \AA\ map, shown in Figure~\ref{fig:obs_model}(e), resembles the observations reasonably well (Figure~\ref{fig:obs_model}(f)).